Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Operating System (Theory)/Processes Management/Concurrency/Deadlock & Starvation/Approaches to Deadlock.md

 ## Deadlock Avoiding (before deadlock)
 ### 3️⃣ Deadlock Prevention (static)
 The strategy of deadlock prevention is, simply put, to design a system in such a way that the possibility of deadlock is excluded.
 We can view deadlock prevention methods as falling into two classes:
-1. An indirect method of deadlock prevention is to prevent the occurrence of one of the three necessary conditions previously listed (items 1 through 3).
+1. An **indirect method** of deadlock prevention is to prevent the occurrence of one of the three necessary conditions previously listed (items 1 through 3).
-2. A direct method of deadlock prevention is to prevent the occur- rence of a circular wait (item 4).
+2. A **direct method** of deadlock prevention is to prevent the occurrence of a circular wait (item 4).

 #### ❌ Mutual Exclusion